The Between-Session Gap: Why Cognitive Rehab Can't Wait Until Next Week

 Effective between-session cognitive practice shares three characteristics:

-Structured and specific.
-Not “do some brain exercises” — a defined program with targeted domains, session length, and frequency built by the clinician based on the client’s presentation.
+1. Structured and specific.
+Not “do some brain activities” — a defined program with targeted domains, session length, and frequency built by the clinician based on the client’s presentation.

 What the Data Shows